 At this stage, you’re in trouble, because not only do you feel the disruption, but you realize that the solution is likely to be painful.
 You have grown accustomed to the stone in your shoe.
 Removing it will leave a gaping hole.
 And so, most of the time, many of us will ignore the problem again, hoping that somehow it will magically disappear.

 How did this story help my client?

 It was too late for the most obvious lesson – to avoid the problem in the first place.
-If she had reacted appropriately when she first noticed the problem, she could have removed the stone before her shoe was deformed.
+If she had reacted appropriately when she first noticed the problem, she could have removed the stone before her shoe was damaged.

-More importantly, she finally raised the courage required to make the big changes in her life that she had been avoiding.
+More importantly, she finally raised the courage required to make the big change in her life that she had been avoiding.
 She quit her job, and volunteered at the local homeless shelter while she looked for her next career opportunity.
 Rather than sitting around at home with a big hole in her life, leaving her vulnerable to the consequences of boredom, and purposelessness, she filled the gap before it became a problem.

 I hope that this simple story helps you to think about a change that you need to make.
 Understand the source of your fear.
 Identify the hole you will create, and find a way to fill it, before it becomes a problem.
-Then step out, embrace the change, and surge forward on your path to abundance.
+Then step out, embrace the change, and surge forward on your path to victory.